TBragg800/Video-Speed-Scrubber/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of this exercise is
+The purpose of this exercise is to use mouse move events in tandem with HTML5 video to allow the user to scrub the video at the users designated speeds.
-  .
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.